DreamLab/Mobile-DLPrivacy/README.md

 ```

 ### Retrieve consent for SDK not defined in module

+> If something is not defined in module, please contact us and we can just add it so you don't have to use this method

 If your application is using SDK not predefined inside *DLPrivacy* module you can still retrieve user consent for it.
 To do so you have to know vendor name for under which this SDK should fall and also
 what purposes you want consent for.